-This famous aria from The Magic Flute is sung by the birdcatcher, Papageno, who enters covered in bird plumage just after he has saved the prince Tamino from a serpent.
+This famous aria from the Magic Flute is sung by birdcatcher, Papageno, who enters covered in bird plumage after saving the prince Tamino from a serpent.
 He sings comically of catching girls in a manner not unlike that in which he catches birds in his net.